Topherchriss/A-Z/README.md

 ## Running Tests

-To ensure the stability and functionality of A-Z TRAPEZA, i have included a set of tests.
-These tests cover various aspects of the application, including deposit, withdrawal, balance checking, and transaction history.
+Ensure the stability and functionality of A-Z TRAPEZA by running a set of comprehensive tests.
+These tests cover various aspects of the application, including deposit, withdrawal, balance checking, transaction history, and the newly added budget management features

 ### Prerequisites